A consensus-based global optimization method for high dimensional machine learning problems: Numerical Performance

 \subsection{Comparison with stochastic gradient descent (SGD) method}

 We first show an example where SGD can hardly find the global minimum, however, our method can easily find it.
 It has already been observed and proved that the geometry of the objective function will affect the performance of SGD method \cite{ZhuDaiSGD, Keskar2017, threefactors}.
-The expected exit time for SGD to escape from a local minimum is exponentially proportional to the inverse of Hessian at the minimum, height of the basin and batch size.
-So we construct the following optimization problem:
+One of the reasons is that the expected exiting time for SGD to escape from a local minimum is exponentially proportional to the inverse of Hessian at the minimum, height of the basin and batch size.
+We construct the following optimization problem:

-The objective function $L(x)$ is plotted in Figure \ref{fig: obj42}.
+The objective function $L(x)$ is plotted in Figure \ref{fig: obj42} for $n = 10^4$.
 It is easy to see that the global minimum is $\ws = \pi/2$.

 SGD updates the parameter $x_k$ in the following way,